-Out of all of the prehistoric animals that have roamed the planet, the extinct woolly mammoth is perhaps one of the most enduring to humanity.
-This is largely because they are incredibly similar to elephants that are alive today and because they only went extinct a few thousand years ago - meaning that they coexisted with modern humans.
-They also lived during the Ice Age, a period of time that seems completely alien to modern people as it is so different to the kind of conditions that we live in.
+Out of all of the prehistoric animals that have roamed the planet, the woolly mammoth is perhaps one of the most endearing.
+This is largely because woolly mammoths are incredibly similar to modern elephants, and they went extinct only a few thousand years ago - meaning that they coexisted with modern humans.
+They also lived during the Ice Age, a period that seems alien to modern people because it was so different from the conditions we live in.

-Thanks to the huge amount of study that surrounds these creatures, there are plenty of interesting woolly mammoth facts that have been discovered in the last few decades.
-These have not only allowed us to explain what happened to the woolly mammoth but also understand how it lived and the unique evolutionary adaptations it developed to live in the harsh environments it called home.
+Thanks to the huge amount of study that surrounds these creatures, plenty of interesting woolly mammoth facts have been discovered in the last few decades.
+This information helps explain what happened to the woolly mammoth, how it lived, and the evolutionary adaptations it developed to live in harsh environments.

 A Mammoth Bone Pit In Mexico City Suggests Some Of Them Got Stuck In The Mud